safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise4.md

 Before you Apply these parameters validate the Email Server configuration using the Validate button, if FME Server is unable to connect to the email server you can troubleshoot this before finding out after your automation is running.

 ![](./Images/Img4.429.Ex4.ValidateEmailAction.png)

+Enable the Automation by selecting the Start Automation button.

 ---
 <!--Warning Section-->